buley/dash/README.md

 ## Overview

-IndexeDB (abbreviated "IDB") is a way to store data in the browser, exposed to JavaScript programmers as a programmatic interface or "API" in most HTML5-enabled browsers.[0]
+[`IndexeDB`](https://developer.mozilla.org/en-US/docs/IndexedDB) (abbreviated "IDB") is a way to store data in the browser, exposed to JavaScript programmers as a programmatic interface or "API" in most [`HTML5`](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)-enabled browsers.[0]

 Using IDB, programmers can organize JavaScript data and make it findable inside "databases" and "object stores", two types of containers in IndexeDB terminology.
 Databases are the outermost container of data in IndexeDB, and contain object stores.
 They are unique to each domain or "host".
 Object stores contain "lists" of "records", where each list is a JavaScript object and each record is breaks down into a "key" and "value".

 IDB is, in essence, an indexed key/value store.
 For data that doesn't need to be accessed via index, for an otherwise non-indexed key/value store, a lighter weight client-side technologies such as localStorage or sessionStorage, or cookies may be more appropriate.

-[0] Although IndexedDB is has very little to do with HTML5 standard beyond using some interfaces such as the "structured clone algorithm", IDB is typically grouped with so-called "HTML5" technologies.
+[0] Although `IndexedDB` is has very little to do with HTML5 standard beyond using some interfaces such as the "structured clone algorithm", IDB is typically grouped with so-called "HTML5" technologies.

 ### Records